Hi, My name is Martins Zaumanis. I am a materials scientist and the author of this website.

 Want more citations?

-Let me share tips with you for how to make it in academia.
-Tips for attracting citations, polishing CV, forming research partnerships, getting research ideas, and more:
+I have created a newsletter where I share tips with you on how to make it in academia.
+You hear my advice for attracting citations, polishing CV, forming research partnerships, getting research ideas, and more.
+Join the thousands of Peer Recognized newsletter subscribers.